supsm/MCPPPP/README.md

 [Discord](https://discord.gg/waXJDswsaR)
 ## Use
 Newly compiled binaries can be found as `MCPPPP-linux` and `MCPPPP-windows.exe`.
-They may not be stable, and may not contain things from the latest release.
+They may not be stable, and may not contain things from the latest commit.
+However, these are guaranteed to not immediately crash or have some obvious errer.
 I will add releases when I feel it is stable enough.
-Also, I'm not sure what format would be best for linux, as I don't use it very often.
-If you want you may suggest file types in the [discord](https://discord.gg/waXJDswsaR).

 Use should be pretty self-explanitory, run the binary and put the path of folders to convert in `mcpppp.properties` such as `C:\Users\supsm\AppData\Roaming\.minecraft\resourcepacks`
 If a folder already contains the output directories (such as `assets/fabricskyboxes`), it will be skipped.
 If you want to re-convert this pack, delete the directory.